void-tech-um/park-swift/README.md

 `./bin/install`

-This installer script executes the following lines:
+If the installer script doesn't work and you get an issue stating that either node isn't installed, or that it is the wrong version please run the following two commands and then try to run the installer script again:

+`nvm install node --reinstall-packages-from=current`

 `npm install`

-`npm install @react-navigation/material-top-tabs react-native-tab-view`

-`nvm install node --reinstall-packages-from=current`

-`npx expo install react-native-pager-view`

 Lastly, to start the app use: